mtgrinstead/mtgrinstead/README.md

 ## Hi there 👋
+My name is Michael.
+I am trying to break out into the coding world.
+I have been learning and using Go, Python, JavaScript, Typescript, and Java.
+Doing what I can to learn and get better.
+I'm always looking for a project to work on to sharpen my skills.
 <!--
 **mtgrinstead/mtgrinstead** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.